 Similar to other distribution systems that rely upon part-time independent sales representatives and typical of the life insurance industry in general, we experience wide disparities in the productivity of individual independent sales representatives.
 Many new recruits do not get licensed, often due to the time commitment required to obtain licenses and various regulatory and licensing hurdles.
 Many licensed independent sales representatives are only marginally active, as there are no minimum life insurance production requirements.
-As a result, we plan for this disparate level of productivity and view a continuous recruiting cycle as a key component of our distribution model.
+We plan for this disparate level of productivity and view a continuous recruiting cycle as a key component of our distribution model.
 Our distribution model is designed to address the varying productivity associated with independent sales representatives by paying production-based compensation, emphasizing recruiting, and developing initiatives to address barriers to licensing new recruits.
-By providing commissions to independent sales representatives and creating sustainable sales production.
+By providing commissions to independent sales representatives on the sales generated by their sales organization, our compensation structure aligns the interests of independent sales representatives with our interests in recruiting new representatives and creating sustainable sales production.